Salt Lake City Disorderly Conduct Defense Lawyer

 A second issue with Utah’s disorderly conduct offenses deals with the First Amendment.
 As many probably know, the First Amendment of the United States Constitution protects your right to free speech, assembly/protest, and other rights.
 Blocking traffic, failing to disperse after police orders, and making noise may all be part of peaceful protests.
 As protests are protected by the First Amendment, arresting protestors may infringe on their rights.
 If you were arrested for disorderly conduct at a protest, talk to an attorney right away.

-Salt Lake City Disorderly Conduct Attorney
+Our Salt Lake City Disorderly Conduct Attorneys Can Help

 Darwin Overson of Overson Law is a Salt Lake City criminal defense attorney that represents the accused throughout the Salt Lake City area.
 In order to challenge the charges against you and avoid expensive fines and jail time, hire an experienced criminal defense attorney to handle your case.
 For a free consultation on your disorderly conduct charges, call Darwin Overson today at (801) 895-3143.